dylan-lang/opendylan/documentation/getting-started-ide/source/browsing.rst

 .. index::
    single: browsing; library definitions

-Browsing a project’s library
+Browsing a project's library
 ============================

-To browse the current project’s library definition, choose **Go > Library** or the Browse Library (|image5|) button.
+To browse the current project's library definition, choose **Go > Library** or the Browse Library (|image5|) button.

 Click the Browse Library button.

-The browser switches to the Reversi project’s library definition.
+The browser switches to the Reversi project's library definition.
 We see the usual General and Source page, as well as Warnings, Usage, Definitions, and Names.